 What to look for in a dog bone

 When selecting the types of bones to give your dog, it is important to remember that not all dog bones are made the same.
-Some types of bones, such as cooked bones and poultry bones, aren’t safe for your dog to eat.
-These bones are likely to splinter, which can cause serious health problems.
 Always give your dogs bones from verified sources and are specifically meant to be given to dogs.
+Raw bones will need to be given fresh and consumed quickly to eliminate the chance of bacterial growth, whereas baked bones will last longer.
 If you’re not sure about a specific bone, talk to your vet before you give it to your dog.